What Are Annotations?

 Annotations can be added to the hierarchy fields, but also to the fiscal year.
 These annotations are treated differently and appear in different places on the budget page.

-Note: You may add annotations to each of the modules of your Open Budget or Open Expenditures site(s) and each module’s annotations are independent.
+Note: You may add annotations to each of the modules of your Open Budget or Open Checkbook site(s) and each module’s annotations are independent.

 Adding an Annotation